limshoonkit/WFGY/ProblemMap/Atlas/Fixes/README.md

 2. identify the broken invariant
 3. identify the best current fit
 4. only then choose the first repair direction
-5. if deeper work is needed, bridge into WFGY 3.0 or community implementation packs
+5. if deeper work is needed, bridge into WFGY 3.0, community implementation packs, or structured planning layers

 This order matters because many wrong fixes start from wrong routing.